View by Topic

 What’s clear is that “greenstalling” isn’t real.
 The term oversimplifies the challenges businesses face and unfairly paints them as villains in the fight against climate change.
 Businesses are not deliberately stalling but are instead reacting to a complex mix of regulatory, economic, and public pressures.
 If anything, the current times call for more nuanced discussions about corporate sustainability, where the focus is on fostering innovation and genuine action rather than pointing fingers at alleged stalling tactics.

 As businesses, large and small across the globe, work to find their footing in an ever evolving landscape, it’s essential to recognize that sustainability is not a linear journey.
-The path forward will be filled with setbacks, recalibrations, and, yes, even some silence, but I am optimistic that doesn’t mean progress isn’t happening.
+The path forward will be filled with setbacks, recalibrations, and, yes, as we often advise our clients, silence, but I am optimistic that doesn’t mean progress isn’t happening.